sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Surround protein in a membrane/lipid bilayer

 For our system, we have already added internal waters using dowser.
 Now we will add ions and surround our protein in a lipid bilayer.
 Our environment will also include a buffer layer of waters surrounding the bilayer.
 We will perform this step using packmol-memgen.
-Here is the introductory paper to the software, it is very short and informative: https://pubs.acs.org/doi/epdf/10.1021/acs.jcim.9b00269.
-Call run packmol-memgen - - help for a detailed list of parameters
-Can also look up an Amber manual and navigate to the packmol-memgen section.
-Amber21 manual (link: https://ambermd.org/doc12/Amber21.pdf) --> section 13.6, page 220.

 We want to set up two different systems:
 system 1: POPC